tensorpack/tensorpack/examples/SuperResolution/README.md

 wget http://models.tensorpack.com/caffe/vgg19.npy
 ```

-2. Train the model using:
+2. Train an EnhanceNet-PAT using:

 ```bash
 python enet-pat.py --vgg19 /path/to/vgg19.npy --lmdb train2017.lmdb
 ```

+Training is highly unstable and does not often give results as good as the pretrained model.
+You can download and play with the pretrained model [here](http://models.tensorpack.com/SuperResolution/).

 3. Inference on an image and output in current directory: